-If required, HydroGeoSphere can modify timestep values as the solution proceeds, based on the transient behaviour of the system (see Equation 3.101).
+If required, HydroGeoSphere can modify timestep values as the solution proceeds, based on the transient behaviour of the system (see Equation 3.101 and Appendix C).
 The following instructions can be used to activate this feature and to set targets for specific variables (e.g., pressure head, saturation, etc.).
 These targets are used to modify timestep size as the solution proceeds.
-1. dhead_allowed Maximum desired absolute change in nodal head [L] during any time step.